End-to-end Differentiable Calibration and Reconstruction for Optical Particle Detectors: End-to-End Differentiable Simulation

 In the forward pass, $\mathbf{w} \equiv \mathbf{h}$, ensuring the photon geometrically adopts exactly one valid physical trajectory.
 In the backward pass, gradients flow through the continuous probability term ($\nabla \mathbf{w} = \nabla \mathbf{P}$), allowing the optimizer to adjust physical parameters based on the likelihood of the path taken.
 Further details on the specific reparameterization functions used for scattering and reflection are provided in Appendix~\ref{app:reparam}.

 With the new trajectory established via the STE, the simulation state is advanced to the next iteration ($k \rightarrow k+1$).
 The ray's global time is incremented by the flight time over the selected path length.
 Simultaneously, the survival factor $\alpha$, which tracks the fraction of the ray's intensity that has not been absorbed or detected, is updated to account for the attenuation along the new path.
 This recursive cycle of intersection, deposition, and state update continues for a fixed number of iterations $K$.
 The value of $K$ is chosen to ensure that the unsimulated residual intensity is negligible; convergence studies justifying this choice are presented in Appendix~\ref{app:Kconvergence}.
+In practice, propagating gradients through the full depth of the iteration loop can introduce numerical noise; a gradient truncation strategy that balances accuracy and stability is described in Appendix~\ref{app:grad_truncation}.
 For a complete description of the logic flow and pseudocode, we refer the reader to the detailed propagation algorithm in Appendix~\ref{app:propagation}.